Two men who came to pay tribute to Darius (ca. 500 B.C.) from a bas-relief at Persepolis

 defend traditional values.

-Among the ideas imported into Iran from the West was the notion that
+Impact of Western Ideas on the Role of Women Among the ideas imported into Iran from the West was the notion that

 women should participate in the public sphere.
 The Pahlavi government encouraged